1800 812 681

 FBT exemption for PHEVs expiring in April 2025

-Since 2022, a Fringe Benefits Tax (FBT) exemption has been available for Electric Vehicles (EVs) to make them more affordable and attractive for fleets and eligible individuals.
-The goal of this exemption was to reduce the cost of EVs and increase demand for EVs.
+Since 2022, a Fringe Benefits Tax (FBT) exemption has been available for Zero and Low Emissions Electric Vehicles (ZLEVs) to make them more affordable and attractive for fleets and eligible individuals.
+The goal of this exemption was to reduce the cost of ZLEVs and increase demand for ZLEVs.

 The hero image includes a standard petrol bowser and an EV charger head, with blurred images of cars in the background.
 The title in the image says “Australia’s FBT exemption for PHEV’s expiring April 2025

-To qualify for the exemption, the vehicles must meet the following criteria:
+For a vehicle to qualify for the FBT exemption under a lease, it must meet the following criteria:

-2. First Held for Use from 1 July 2022: The exemption applies retrospectively from this date.
+3. First held and used from 1 July 2022: The exemption applies retrospectively from this date.

-3. Tool of Trade or Novated Lease: The vehicle must be provided either as a tool of trade or through a novated lease arrangement.
+4. Tool of Trade or Novated Lease: The vehicle must be held through a tool of trade or novated lease arrangement.

 Important note for used vehicles: If the vehicle is used, it must not have been liable for Luxury Car Tax at any point in its history.
-This means it should have been under the LCT threshold at the time of its first registration.
+If sales records are not available to prove this, you will need to determine if LCT would have been payable if the vehicle had been acquired at that time.

 FBT exemption for PHEVs ending on 1 April 2025